We found 5 providers with an interest in gastrointestinal problems and who accept Aetna HMO near Dallas, TX.

 All Interests: Gallstones, Gastrointestinal Problems, Hepatobiliary Disorders, Colon Cancer, Pancreas Problems, ...
 (Read more)

-Dr. Ranjeeta Bahirwani's specialties are adult gastroenterology and adult transplant hepatology.
-She studied medicine at Northwestern University, Feinberg School of Medicine.
-These areas are among her clinical interests: hepatitis, liver cancer, and cirrhosis.
-Dr. Bahirwani takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield Bronze.
+Dr. Ranjeeta Bahirwani is an adult gastroenterology and adult transplant hepatology specialist.
+She attended medical school at Northwestern University, Feinberg School of Medicine.
+In Dr. Bahirwani's practice, she is particularly interested in hepatitis, liver cancer, and cirrhosis.
+She takes Blue Cross/Blue Shield, Coventry, Blue Cross Blue Shield Bronze, and more.
 She is affiliated with Baylor Scott & White Health.

 Relevant Interests: , liver cancer